 Silver Eye Award – short documentary (awarded by the Institute of Documentary Film)

-With over 1,000 film professionals attending Ji.hlava IDFF every year, the event is an important meeting place for the world documentary industry, and the largest one in Central and Eastern Europe.
+With over 1,300 film professionals attending Ji.hlava IDFF every year, the event is a major meeting place for the world documentary industry, and the most important documentary hub in the region.

 The Emerging Producers – Ji.hlava’s flagship industry programme – presents a showcase of the up-and-coming generation of European producers.
 Festival Identity brings together festival organisers and programmers from all across the globe and the Ji.hlava New Visions Forum & Market provides an overview of the latest documentary works from Europe and USA.
 Conference Fascinations further underscores the importance of experimental cinema, discussing its production potential and distribution possibilities across continents.
 Aside from that, the Ji.hlava IDFF annually brings to the Sarajevo FF filmmakers from Central and Eastern Europe to join the Docu Talents from the East presentations.
 Via Ji.hlava Film Fund we provide in-kind grants for visual and sound post-production, while the Ji.hlava Academy is a creative lab for non-fiction, to list just some of the Ji.hlava industry activities.